ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_pandas.md

 ## Instructions

-Please use python 3.6+ (Never use python 2).
+Please use Python 3.6+ (never Python 2).

-For other packages: Although I didn't run all the tests, likely there will be no problem if you use decently recent versions of any packages used in the homework (any version released after 2017).
+For other packages: Although I didn't run all the tests, there will likely be no problem if you use decently recent versions of any packages used in the homework (any version released after 2017).

-Here we will learn how to code in _pythonic_ way.
+Here, we will learn how to code in _pythonic_ way.
 Start solving the problems after running the code below:

 ```python
 import numpy as np